-Arrowtooth flounder (Atheresthes stomias) are an abundant medium-large sized flatfish of the right-eyed Pleuronectidae family.
-Arrowtooth flounder range from Northern California north to the eastern Bering Sea and are typically found at depths ranging from 50 to 800 meters (m).
-Reaching sizes of approximately 90 centimeters (cm) forklength (FL), arrowtooth flounder females grow quite a bit larger than males which appear to not typically grow above 68 cm FL.
-Size and age at maturity vary from report to report, but general estimates of age at fifty percent maturity seem to range from four to seven years for males and seven to ten years for females with sizes being 28 to 42.2 cm and 36.8 to 47 cm respectively (Love 2011).
+Arrowtooth Flounder (Atheresthes stomias) are an abundant medium-large sized flatfish of the right-eyed Pleuronectidae family.
+Arrowtooth Flounder range from Northern California north to the eastern Bering Sea and are typically found at depths ranging from 50 to 800 meters (m).
+Reaching sizes of approximately 90 centimeters (cm) fork-length (FL), Arrowtooth Flounder females grow quite substantially larger than males which appear to not typically grow above 68 cm FL.
+Size and age at maturity vary from report to report, but general estimates of age at fifty percent maturity seem to range from four to seven years for males and seven to ten years for females, with sizes being 28 to 42.2 cm and 36.8 to 47 cm respectively (Love 2011).

-Arrowtooth flounder are batch spawners and produce between 103 thousand to 2.4 million eggs per year.
+Arrowtooth Flounder are batch spawners and produce between 103 thousand to 2.4 million eggs per year.
 Spawning generally occurs from fall to winter at the deeper end of their typical range, near, or on the continental shelf (Rickey 1995); they appear to move inshore during the summer months (Zimmerman and Goddard 1996).
 Eggs, which are approximately 2.5 millimeters (mm) in diameter, are externally fertilized.
 Pelagic egg and larval periods last several months with larvae spending approximately four weeks in the upper 100 m of the water column before settling to the bottom by early spring (Fargo and Starr 2001).

-Predatory in nature, arrowtooth flounder are piscivorous, but also eat euphausiids, various shrimps, and worms (Love 2011).
-Studies performed in the Bering Sea show a diet made up primarily of walleye pollock (Gadus chaliogrammus) (Yang and Livingston 1986), while stomach contents from arrowtooth flounder off of Oregon and Washington show a primary diet of Pacific whiting (a.k.a.
-Pacific hake, Meruccius productus) (Buckley et. al. 1999).
-Skates, dogfish, shortspine thornyhead, halibut, coastal sharks, orcas, toothed whales, and harbor seals have all been found to be predators of juvenile arrowtooth.
-The larger of these predators are also likely to consume adult arrowtooth as part of their diets.
+Predatory in nature, Arrowtooth Flounder are piscivorous, but also eat euphausiids, various shrimps, and worms (Love 2011).
+Studies performed in the Bering Sea show a diet made up primarily of Walleye Pollock (Gadus chaliogrammus) (Yang and Livingston 1986), while stomach contents from Arrowtooth Flounder off of Oregon and Washington show a primary diet of Pacific Whiting (a.k.a.
+Pacific Hake, Meruccius productus) (Buckley et. al. 1999).
+Skates, Dogfish, Shortspine Thornyhead, Pacific Halibut, coastal sharks, orcas, toothed whales, and harbor seals have all been found to be predators of juvenile Arrowtooth Flounder.
+The larger of these predators are also likely to consume adult Arrowtooth Flounder as part of their diets.